Improved invariant polytope algorithm and applications: Modified Gripenberg algorithm

 \begin{remark} Clearly one can pursue other selection strategies in step~\eqref{alg_modgrip_selectmatrix}.
 The straightforward choice of taking the $2\cdot N$ products with highest normalized norm performs very badly.
-Taking an arbitrary subset of $\mathcal{M}_d$ of size $2\cdot N$ in step~\ref{alg_modgrip}~\eqref{alg_modgrip_selectmatrix} performs mostly similarly to the proposed algorithm~\ref{alg_modgrip}, but in some cases worse, see Table~\ref{table_random_modgrip}.
-Furthermore, algorithm~\ref{alg_modgrip} in the given form is deterministic, so we prefer it over the non-deterministic version. \end{remark}
+Taking an arbitrary subset of $\mathcal{M}_d$ of size $2\cdot N$ in step~\ref{alg_modgrip}~\eqref{alg_modgrip_selectmatrix} performs mostly similarly to the modified Gripenberg algorithm~\ref{alg_modgrip}, but in some cases worse, see Table~\ref{table_random_modgrip} where we call it \emph{random Gripenberg algorithm}.
+Furthermore, the modified Gripenberg algorithm~\ref{alg_modgrip} in the given form is deterministic, so we prefer it over a non-deterministic version. \end{remark}

-\begin{remark} The modified invariant polytope algorithm~\ref{alg_modinvpoly} can also be used to search for s.m.p.-candidates.
-Thus, we present the numerical examples showing the performance of the modified Gripenberg algorithm~\ref{alg_modgrip} only after Section~\ref{sec_modinvpoly}. \end{remark}
+\begin{remark} Our new modified invariant polytope algorithm, presented in Section~\ref{sec_modinvpoly}, can also be used to search for s.m.p.-candidates.
+Thus, we give the numerical examples showing the performance of the modified Gripenberg algorithm~\ref{alg_modgrip} only after Section~\ref{sec_modinvpoly}. \end{remark}

+Figure~\ref{fig_modgrip} shows how to find lower bounds for the $\JSR$ using the modified Gripenberg algorithm for a concrete set of matrices.
+You may want to compare this Figure with Figure~\ref{fig_grip}.